frida/frida-website/_i18n/en/_docs/stalker.md

 sufficient for most purposes.

-However, if the Stalker engine is to call a probe registered by `Stalker.addCallProbe`, or a callout created by `iterator.putCallout` (called by a Transformer), then these callbacks will expect to receive the full cpu context as an argument.
-And they will expect to be able to modify this context and for the changes to take effect when control is passed back tot he application code.
+However, if the Stalker engine is to call a probe registered by `Stalker.addCallProbe()`, or a callout created by `iterator.putCallout()` (called by a Transformer), then these callbacks will expect to receive the full CPU context as an argument.
+And they will expect to be able to modify this context and for the changes to take effect when control is passed back to the application code.
 Thus for these instances, we must write a *"full"* context and its layout must match the expected format dictated by the structure `GumArm64CpuContext`.